 - All pet food into the lodging facility at day’s end.
 The car’s overnight temperature changes may disrupt the ingredients.

 - Have your vet’s number in your cell phone or app and also written on paper in case the phone fails.

-- Take a photo of rabies and other vaccinations’ proof.
-I keep these photos tagged in my phone in a Favorites folder.
+- Take a photo of rabies and other vaccination documents.
+I keep these photos tagged in my phone in the Favorites folder.

 - Order engraved identification tags to place on the pet’s collar.
-Pepi’s mentions his health condition, while his and Mae’s state my name and phone numbers.
+Pepi’s and Mae’s tags mention their health conditions along with my name and phone numbers.

 - Order and bring additional medication.
 The above story proves why this is necessary.